Mercy-Collective/mercy-framework/README.md

 ## License

-Mercy Framework is released under the [MIT License](LICENSE).
-Uou can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+Mercy Framework is released under the [GNU General Public License](LICENSE).
+You can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.